opensyria/blockchain/docs/CONSENSUS_SPEC.md

 ## Document Purpose

-This specification defines the **canonical consensus rules** for the Open Syria blockchain.
+This specification defines the **canonical consensus rules** for the OpenSyria blockchain.
 All node implementations MUST follow these rules to maintain network consensus.
 Deviations will result in chain splits.

 **Scope:**
 - Block structure and validation